 The majority of RNLI Lifeguard incidents involve rip currents which are a major cause of accidental drowning on beaches.

 Rips are strong currents running out to sea, which can quickly drag people into deep water at up to 5mph.
-They can be difficult to spot, but are sometimes identified by a channel of churning, choppy water on the sea’s surface.
+They can be difficult to spot, but are sometimes identified by deeper darker patches of water, fewer breaking waves on the sea’s surface, rippled surface surrounded by smooth waters, anything floating out to sea or foamy discoloured sandy water flowing out beyond the waves.
 Even the most experienced beachgoers can be caught out by rips, so don’t be afraid to ask lifeguards for advice.

 The best way to avoid rips is to choose a lifeguarded beach and always swim between the red and yellow flags so you can be spotted more easily if you get into trouble.